Altria to buy US$12.8 billion minority stake in e-cigarette company Juul

 On a conference call with investors Thursday, Altria CEO Willard said he believes underage purchases are a "small contributor" to Juul's overall sales.

-The U.S. Food and Drug Administration last month announced new curbs on sales of flavored e-cigarette products, including Juul's mango and cool cucumber, amid concerns of widespread underage use.
+The U.S. Food and Drug Administration last month announced new curbs on sales of flavoured e-cigarette products, including Juul's mango and cool cucumber, amid concerns of widespread underage use.

 MARKETPLACE REPUTATION